mumoj/InterIntel-Response/Section-B/README.md

 #### 4.0 Deployment on a Production Servers.
 The site shall be deployed on a uwsgi/nginx server setup.
 The Nginx server shall act as a reverse proxy for the uwsgi sever; meaning it shall sit between the uwsgi server and clients seeking the site's resources.
-It shall also serve the site's static resources as the uwsgi server can't.
+It shall also serve the site's static files.

 ### 4.1 Nginx Set Up
-Create a nginx folder in the root project folder and add a Docker file.
+Create a nginx folder in the root project folder and add a Dockerfile.
 In there download the nginx alphine image, delete its default settings and replace them with custom ones.
 Also download the uwsgi_params file and copy it into the nginx container.